Self Harm Treatment in Orange County, CA

 How to Help a Loved One Who Self Harms

 It can hard for a person who has a child or loved one who self-harms to know what to do and what actions to take.
 There are things that a loved one can do to help the person struggling with self-harm.
-Most steps a loved one can take include providing emotional support to the person struggling with self-harm and helping them take the first steps to receive therapy for self-harm.
+Most steps a loved one can take include providing emotional support to the person struggling with self-harm and helping them take the first steps to receive treatments for self harm.

 Learn More About Self Harm